loulai/Iceberg-Or-Not-Iceberg/README.md

 An Image Classification Problem
 By Xu Cao, Thomas Guo, and Louise Lai

-## Table of Contents

-Abstract
-Project Description
-Business Understanding
-Data Understanding
-Introduction
-Further Exploration of band_1 and band_2
-Further Exploration of inc_angle
-Data Preparation
-Feature Extraction: Texture
-Converting JSON to CSV
-Modeling
-Introduction
-Shallow Classifiers
-Shallow Classifiers with Feature Extraction
-Deep Learning with Convolutional Neural Networks Evaluation
-Conclusion
-Following the CRISP-DM Model
-Challenges
-Learning Outcomes
+## Paper Link
+See full paper here: https://docs.google.com/document/d/1yvszY0MhvLaHDs6TdiBjB2FXW5RD-X8SwVEd8hGgUnA/edit?usp=sharing

-##I. Abstract
+## I. Abstract
 Our project was to build an binary image classifier that is able to classify between icebergs and ships.
 The data was pulled from Kaggle.
 Employing the CRISP-DM model, we went through the following phases: Business Understanding, Data Understanding, Data Preparation, Modeling, and Evaluation.
 We tested three different types of models: shallow classifiers, shallow classifiers with feature extraction, and deep learning with convolutional neural networks.
 Our models had accuracies of 73.26%, 76.50%, and 84.30% respectively.

-##II.
+## II.
 Project Description

 Our project was taken from kaggle.com: https://www.kaggle.com/c/statoil-iceberg-classifier-challenge/data

 The task of the project is to classify the given data into two classes: iceberg or ship.
 Because the data contains quasi-images, we treat it as an image classification problem.

-##III.
+## III.
 Business Understanding

 This Kaggle competition was proposed by Statoil, an international oil company that operates ships around the globe.
 In particular, they are concerned about their ships off the East Coast of Canada.
 There are many drifting icebergs that pose a threat to these ships.

 If we can detect if these objects in the ocean are icebergs or ships using satellite data, we can greatly aid in the navigation of these ships by alerting them of potential icebergs.

-##IV.
+## IV.
 Data Understanding

 A. Introduction
 Kaggle provides us with all the data that we need, so there was no need to collect data.
 The following is a brief summary of our data.